Why Choose Evertrek

 Today is a real treat as we head out on our first trek of the trip to an area just outside of Cusco.
 We will trek from 3750m to 4400m before dropping back down to Cusco later that evening.
 This is part of our tried and tested ‘Hike high, sleep low’ strategy that’s enabled our EverTrekkers to get used to the altitude on all of our treks.

-You'll be on the trails for 6-7 hours trekking through mountain passes, fields, lakes and small Peruvian settlements.
+You'll be on the trails for around 8hours trekking through mountain passes, fields, lakes and small Peruvian settlements.
 Once reaching the high point at 4400m, we'll spend a bit of time here so your body can feel the altitude which will pay dividends over the next few days when you're trekking on the Inca Trail.

 One heck of an acclimatisation day!